miketang84/bamboo/doc/urlrouter.md

 # URL Routers

-In the previous chapter, you have seen an lua-table URLS for router configurations in the handler_entry.lua file.
+In the previous [chapter] (myfirstproject.md), you have seen an lua-table URLS for router configurations in the handler_entry.lua file.
 Generally speaking, URLS is a global variable, which contains one list-element and key-value pairs.
 For example,

 	URLS = { '/',
 		['/'] = index,